 NYAS work with students from across the country who are willing to explore issues affecting care-experienced young people as part of their studies.
 Their research often gives an insight into particular topics that can be of great use to NYAS and other partners.

-The two research projects below were facilitated by Interchange; a registered charity who connect VCOs who require research to be undertaken, with students in higher education looking for research project opportunities (Interchange, 2019).
-The project was undertaken by undergraduate students from the University of Liverpool, in collaboration with NYAS.
+The research projects below were facilitated by Interchange, a registered charity who connect voluntary sector organisations with students in higher education looking for research project opportunities.
+These projects were completed by undergraduate students from the University of Liverpool, in collaboration with NYAS.

-Student Research report on Care Leavers Policy transition from children’s to adult services
+Care Leavers Policy – transition from children’s to adult services

 Penny Rimmer carried out research into the level of support available to care leavers.
 Penny summarises some of the challenges and opportunities currently out there for young people leaving the care system.
 Penny concluded that local authorities are struggling to cope with providing services that offer individually centred care and support to young care leavers and those transitioning to adult services.

 The Child’s Journey through NYAS’ Contact Centres – considering the significance of the child’s voice throughout the process.

 This project evaluated the impact of the voice of the child at the beginning, middle, and end of their contact journey, to uncover any barriers preventing the child from being heard.
 Hannah Nicholas concluded from her research that NYAS play a fundamental role in facilitating contact where there has been family separation and there is adequate opportunity for the child’s voice to be heard in the early stages of contact.